davvo/streetpoints/README.md

 ```

-Filter input and specify alternate name property.
-This example will only trace roads inside polygons where the value of property NAME_3 is Bergamo or Curno.
+Filter input and specify an alternative name property.
+This example will only trace roads inside polygons where property NAME_3 is equal to Bergamo or Curno.
 It will also use the value from NAME_3 as name in the output.
 ```
 $ ./extpoints2.js geojson/italy.geojson --filter NAME_3=Bergamo,Curno --name_property NAME_3